Splash: Some area teams have made the 3-point shot a focal point of their offense. Others are intent on defending it.

 The sort of pilot program went over so well, "The next year, every (high school) league in California had it," Yamate said.

 Yamate's 3-point shooting days continued after high school.
-"I played for Eastern Washington in college," he said.
+"I played for Eastern Oregon University in college," he said.

 St. Joseph took on Torrance Bishop Montgomery in the semifinals of the Mission Prep Christmas Classic Friday night in San Luis Obispo, losing …